vitaly-zdanevich/wikipedia-userstyle-dark-minimum/README.md

-# Dark and minimum userstyle for Wikipedia (or other Mediawiki site).
-You can set this style at the admin side of Wiki for your account - for  "vector legacy (2010)" theme.
+# Dark and minimum userstyle for Wikipedia and Wikidata (or other Mediawiki site, Wikibase).
+You can set this style at the admin side of Wiki for your account - for  "vector legacy (2010)" theme, no browser extension needed.

 [Link for editing your Wikipedia CSS](https://meta.wikipedia.org/wiki/Special:MyPage/global.css).